arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 $ sudo -u postgres -- psql --command "GRANT ALL PRIVILEGES ON DATABASE mydb TO mydbuser"
 ```

-Now you might need to restart PostgreSQL:
+PostgreSQL might need to be restarted:

 ```sh
 $ sudo systemctl restart postgresql
 ```

-You should now be able to connect to the `mydb` database locally as the
+It should now be possible to connect to the `mydb` database locally as the
 `mydbuser` user:

 ```sh